-We are developing proposals for a modern rail industry testing facility in south Wales.
+We are planning a modern rail industry testing facility in south Wales.

 Region/county: south Wales